lioneltechjourney/portfolio/README.md

 However, balancing full-time work with my studies soon became overwhelming, and I found myself at a crossroads.
 I had to make a critical decision: should I continue this difficult balancing act, or take the leap into full-time study?
 After much internal debate, planning, and research, I decided to take a bold step forward.
 I left my job and fully committed myself to pursuing my passion for data and cloud technologies.
 It was a leap of faith, but one that felt right for my personal and professional growth.

-## Story 3 - Studies & Friendships
+## Story 3 - Studies & Forging Bonds
 ![Study](/assets/study.jpg)
 ![Study](/assets/21d38054-1bb0-4238-b08d-390944262e83.jpeg)
 ![Study](/assets/6fbd0141-d5a2-4c12-aa78-850878d376c0.jpeg)